christopher-daniel737/sql_retail_sales_p1/README.md

 ```

--- 7. Best-selling month in each year (based on avg sale)
+7. Best-selling month in each year (based on avg sale):
 ```sql
 SELECT year, month, avg_sale
 FROM (